We had this recent request for help with the awning and thought it might be useful to share it and the reply:

-Most owners use the two front guy ropes on the awning and tie them forward to the Pods' front grab handles, as shown in the photo below.
+Most owners take the awning's two front guy ropes and tie them forward to the Pods' front grab handles, as shown in the photo below.
 Ensure both ropes are the same length and tie them off so that the fabric of the awning stays just shy of the Go-Pods pop top opening.
 That way the awning won't foul the pop top if you need to close it in bad weather.
-The ropes should lie along the top surface of the Go-Pod and not be crossed.
+The ropes should lie along the top surface of the Go-Pod and not be diagonally crossed.

-Some people use 'S-hooks' to fix to the handles so that it’s quicker and so the guy ropes are always the same length, every time.
+Some people use simple 'S-hooks', (as shown below), to fix to the handles, so that it’s quicker and so the guy ropes are always the same length, every time.
 Others mark the guy ropes so ther is a visual indicator of where to tie them off.

-So, firstly erect the awning so that it's free standing & affix the front ropes to the grab handles.
-Then peg down just the open end of the elasticated tunnel section, well underneath the Go-Pod itself - near by the stabiliser legs - on both sides.
+3. Peg down only the open ends of the elasticated tunnel section, placing the pegs well underneath the Go-Pod itself - near by the stabiliser legs - on both sides.
 This will secure the bottom part and keep the elastic sides nice and tight.

-Next walk the whole awning structure backwards away from the Go-Pod until the tunnel goes nice and tight.
+4. Walk the whole awning structure backwards, away from the Go-Pod until the tunnel goes nice and tight.
 Ensure that the whole structure stays as straight and as squarely aligned as possible.

-TIP: Then taking the two guy ropes from the very back of the awning, peg them down tightly in a backwards direction, away from the Go-Pod.
+TIP: Taking the two rear guy ropes from the very back of the awning, peg them down tightly in a backwards direction, away from the Go-Pod.
 So in other words, directly backwards in a straight line.
 This has the affect of further tightening the tunnel section.